On this page

 The school holiday periods are covered by departmental policy for forecast catastrophic fire days for R1 and R2 sites and services.
 The policy includes all services and personnel on site, such as:

 - hired facilities

 - all contractors (including both site managed and site funded works).

 All bus and taxi services and any excursions that require bus travel will be cancelled in the affected fire ban district.

-Make sure you and your family are prepared for the 2017/18 fire danger season by reviewing and updating your personal bushfire survival plan.
+Make sure you and your family are prepared for the fire danger season by reviewing the CFS information about preparing yourself for bushfire.

 For information about your school or preschool's fire evacuation plans and audit rating, please contact them directly.

 Phone: 1800 000 279

 Information about current fires or fire danger ratings can found via: